Y-xiaoyang/MNHU-Net/README.md

 ### Xiaoyang Yuan, Chunling Yang, Yu Chen, Yan Zhang, IEEE Transactions on Aerospace and Electronic Systems 2025.
 ![High-order Unet and MNHU](https://github.com/Y-xiaoyang/MNHU-Net/blob/main/Structure.png)
 # If the implementation of this repo is helpful to you, just star it！⭐⭐⭐
+## The weights of three datasets are provided in the MNHU-net/result
 # Introduction
 We present a multi-scale feature fusion and nested structurebased High-order UNet (MNHU) for IRSTD.
 We evaluate the proposed high-order UNet-based methods (MNHU-E, MNHU-D, and MNHU) on three public datasets (e.g. SIRST, IRSTD-1k, NUDT-SIRST), which demonstrates the effectiveness of our methods.
 Our main contributions are as follows: